About

 SectionSourceCadence

-Price Chart — native (candlestick / line / area)yfinance · OHLC data (daily bars, proprietary open reconstruction)DAILY
+Price Chart — native (candlestick / line / area)yfinance · OHLC history (daily bars) · Finnhub WebSocket for today's live barLIVE

 Price Chart — live widget (fallback)TradingView — active for symbols without OHLC dataREAL-TIME